Skip to main content

 Ražnjići (Meat Skewers)

-Grilled meat skewers (typically pork or chicken) marinated and grilled over charcoal.
-Street food and restaurant staple.
-Often served with onions, ajvar (red pepper spread), lepinja (flatbread).
-Balkan BBQ tradition.
+Marinated meat skewers, usually pork or chicken, grilled over charcoal.
+You will find them at both street stalls and restaurants, often served with onions, ajvar (red pepper spread), and lepinja flatbread, all part of the Balkan grill tradition.

 Slavonski Kulen